Skip to main content

 4. Compilation profile: Use --release for optimized binaries and consider stripping symbols.

-Asynchronous Rust: Building High-Performance C2
+Asynchronous Rust: building a high-performance C2

 #